 - Make groups among your staff, depending on their posts.
 (Employees have different posts but everyone needs the basics).

-But, something as simple as one workshop a year won’t put a dent into your pockets.
+But something as simple as one workshop a year won’t put a dent in your pockets.
 This will save you future financial losses; ensuring that your staff understands how to handle their jobs and what could go wrong when not exposed with a little knowledge.

-This is where educating your staff and hiring the right people for the job come, hand-in-hand.
+This is where educating your staff and hiring the right people for the job come hand-in-hand.
 It’s like you require a personal assistant.
 You hire them in terms of the previous job they had, or maybe based on their education.
-You trust them with every business contact, personal files, passwords, etc, only to find out all your sensitive data has either been wiped clean or sold over the internet.
+You trust them with every business contact, personal file, password, etc, only to find out all your sensitive data has either been wiped clean or sold over the internet.